From CA to Chief Digital Officer: How Manpreet Singh Ahuja drives PwC India through the waves of digital transformation

 - Don’t let depth and expertise be a bottleneck broadening your horizons.
 At some stage, convert depth into breadth.
 Keep learning.

 - Never hesitate to dream, for even the greatest walls are from the ground.
 When I look back at my career, I feel it is the ability to dream and bringing lots of energy behind the dreams that made a big difference.
-Never hesitate in sharing your dreams and seeking help from seniors and peers and equally important to have diverse teams engaged, inspire, and excited.
+Never hesitate in sharing your dreams and seeking help from seniors and peers and equally important to have diverse teams engaged, inspired, and excited.
 Then there is no stopping.

 The Finance Story is now on Telegram.
 Click here to join our channel and get updates with latest stories of finance professionals.